Kn1kt/CombineKit/README.md

-# 🦿combine-extensions
+# 🦿CombineKit
-**Combine Extensions** is an open-source package of operators, publishers and schedulers for Combine framework.
+**CombineKit** is an open-source package of operators, publishers and schedulers for Combine framework.

 This package has three main goals: